zaiisao/Documentation/en/Interactive Broadcast/screensharing_windows.md

 ## Considerations
 - v2.4.0 deprecates the `startScreenCapture` method.
 You can still use it, but we no longer recommend it.
 - Changing `AgoraScreenCaptureParameters` may affect your communication chargers.
 As of v2.4.1, if you set the `dimendions` parameter as default, Agora uses 1920 x 1080 to calculate the charges.
-- Sharing the window of a QQ chat on Windows causes the black screen.
+- Sharing the window of a QQ chat on Windows causes the black screen of the shared window.